 ACCEPTED PAYMENT METHODS

-MAAH accepts cash and personal checks (with matching ID) for payment of items.
+MAAH accepts cash, credit cards, personal checks (with matching ID if you are an annual member) for payment of items.
 No credit cards or other methods of payment are accepted.

 GENERAL INFORMATION (BUYING AND SELLING)

 If you plan on buying or selling items at the auction, you will need to register and associate yourself with our group, “Madison Area Aquatic Hobbyists”.

 Within the first week of each month, the auction for that month’s upcoming meeting will be posted (An announcement will also be made on the forum once the auction is posted).
 Once the auction is posted, sellers can upload items using the icon, and items up for sale can be viewed using the icon.

 Note: Only the nearest upcoming auction will be available to add items.
 Once an auction has passed items can no longer be added to it.

 Each item being sold must have the seller’s name listed in the description on MyGroupAuctions.com.